 SSH Key-based authentication does a great job.
 Certificate-based authentication eliminates a few limitations associated with Key-based authentication.
 When using certificates, both clients and servers use certificates signed by a trusted third party (e.g. Keyper).
 Certificates take care of long time known issue such as Trust-on-First-Use (TOFU).
 Instead of X.509 format, SSH uses its own, simpler, certificate format.

 There is one little inconvenience with certificates, and that is a user cannot sign their keys themselves as they do not have access to CA’s private key.
 A process must be put in place to sign the keys.
 Once the administrator sets up a user in the Keyper system, s/he can upload keys to be signed by the CA. Keyper system generates the certificate on the fly based on pre-defined rules (like duration of the certificate, and what servers/principals any given user has access to).

 Not yet.
 However, we are working to get it open-sourced under GPLv2 (pending permission from our corporate overlords).

 Yes!
 We Opensourced Keyper under GPLv3 license.
-The source repositories are located at keyper-docker and keyper.
+The source repositories are located at keyper-docker, keyper, and keyper-fe.

 All of the following components of keyper are open-source: